 “When the plague of leprosy is in a man, then he shall be brought unto the priest; And the priest shall see him: and, behold, if the rising be white in the skin, and it have turned the hair white, and there be quick raw flesh in the rising; It is an old leprosy in the skin of his flesh, and the priest shall pronounce him unclean, and shall not shut him up: for he is unclean.
 And if a leprosy break out abroad in the skin, and the leprosy cover all the skin of him that hath the plague from his head even to his foot, wheresoever the priest looketh; Then the priest shall consider: and, behold, if the leprosy have covered all his flesh, he shall pronounce him clean that hath the plague: it is all turned white: he is clean.”

 Some have wondered how a man can be deemed clean while being entirely covered with leprosy.
 The context here and throughout Leviticus is one of ritual purity.
-That’s not to say there aren’t relationships between physical and ritual cleanliness.
-Most of the dietary laws themselves reflect both a physical and ritual cleanliness.
+That’s not to say there aren’t relationships between physical and ritual cleanliness, but the physical was the primary reason for establishing the laws.

 Purity in the ancient world “is fundamentally concerned with the ordering of the world and making sense of one’s everyday experiences in light of that order, which is usually conceived as being a divine ordering of the cosmos…”